Return to the main TTYtter page

 true and false in Boolean fields are rendered as literal text

 to generate any output if it desires.
-Default behaviour is to display screen
+Default behaviour is to display the

 (almost always one) should be returned.